It is the sliding or displacement of one vertebra in comparison with another.

-A single or repeated force that is applied to the spine can cause spondylolisthesis; for example, the impact of falling off a ladder and falling on its feet, or the regular impact on the spine suffered by offensive linemen playing football.
+A single or repeated force applied to the spine can cause spondylolisthesis, for example, falling off a ladder and falling on its feet or the regular impact on the spine suffered by offensive linemen playing football.

-Type I – dysplastic or congenital spondylolisthesis: dysplastic spondylolisthesis is caused by a defect in the formation of a part of the vertebra called a facet that allows it to slide forward.
+Type I – dysplastic or congenital spondylolisthesis: dysplastic spondylolisthesis is caused by a defect in forming a part of the vertebra called a facet that allows it to slide forward.
 This is a condition with which a patient is born (congenital).

-It is the result of congenital abnormalities, usually occurs in the area where the lumbar spine and the sacrum of the upper sacral facets or lower facets of the fifth lumbar vertebrae, the L5-S1 area, and represents between 14%. and 21% of all anterolisthesis.
+It is the result of congenital abnormalities and usually occurs in the area where the lumbar spine and the sacrum of the upper sacral facets or lower facets of the fifth lumbar vertebrae, the L5-S1 area, and represents between 14%.
+And 21% of all anterolisthesis.

 Type II – Isthmic spondylolisthesis: in isthmic spondylolisthesis, there is a defect in a portion of the vertebra called pars interarticularis, a particular region of the vertebra.
 If there is a defect without a slip, the condition is called spondylolysis.